Welcome to Garden Space. We're planting seeds for relational living.

 If we're already working together, and questions of our compatibility arise, I absolutely encourage you to bring it up.
 In order to meet your needs best, honest collaboration is key.

 For private coaching, the general structure goes like this: I’m going to start by working with you to gather a whole lot of information about your experiences and relational cycles.
 For couples, this means hearing each of you out, in full, without the expectation that you have to agree on everything.
-We’re going to clarify what you want as well as how and why you’ve been stuck in negative cycles.
-This often involves looking through a family of origin and/or sociocultural lens, and challenging beliefs and adaptations that no longer serve you.
+We’re going to clarify what you want and any relational cycles that are getting in the way of that.

 From there we get to work together to dismantle the barriers to find and reinforce the inroads to your goals.
 We’re going to help you feel empowered and reconnected through insights, accountability, and shared understanding, followed by learning and applying new skills, creating a relational tool kit, and developing a shared vision and resilient relational scaffolding.